comob-project/snn-sound-localization/paper/sections/basicmodel/basicmodel.md

 The network is trained by defining a loss function that increases the further away the network behaviour is from what we would like (defined in detail below), and then using the surrogate gradient descent method [@Zenke2018;@10.1109/MSP.2019.2931595].
 Full details on training parameters can be found in the notebook [](../research/3-Starting-Notebook.ipynb).

 The loss function we use is composed of two terms.
 The first is the cross entropy or negative log likelihood loss that measures how far our predicted probability distribution $x_k$ is from the true probability distribution (which has value 1 for the correct $k$ and 0 for all other $k$).
 The second term, which is not used in all the notebooks in this project, is an optional regularisation term.
 In [](../research/time-constant-solutions.ipynb) we regularise based on the firing rates of the hidden layer neurons.
 We compute the firing rate for each hidden neuron $r_m$.
 If this is below a mimimum threshold $r_-$ it contributes nothing to the loss, otherwise we compute $L_m=((r_m-r_-)/(r_+-r_-))^2$ for each neuron for a constant $r_+$ explained below.
 We now compute the average and multiply a constant $L=c\sum_m L_m/N_h$.
 The constant $r_+$ is the maximum firing rate we would like to see in the network, so that $L_m=1$ if $r_m=r_+$.
 The constant $c$ is chosen to be the expected initial cross-entropy loss of the network before training.
 This makes sure that a firing rate of $r_m=r_+$ is heavily penalised relative to the cross-entropy loss, but that any firing rate below $r_-$ is fine.
 We chose $r_-=100$ sp/s and $r_+=200$ sp/s.

+For the results in this section, the model is trained on $128^2=16,384$ samples in batches of 128, 100 epochs using the Adam optimiser {cite:p}`kingma2017adammethodstochasticoptimization` with a learning rate of 0.001.
+The network needs to be retrained for each frequency, in this section we only use $f=50$ Hz.
+Test results are shown for a fresh draw of 4,096 samples.

 ### Results